xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

       <img alt="Enable HTML reports" src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-qtest-integration/image2017-6-29-163A483A33.png" width=85%>

    - Click **Add**.
 The **Create Test Suite Repository** dialog opens.
-   - Choose your qTest Project, and browse the Katalon folder for the test suite you wish to map with.
+   - Choose your qTest project, and browse the Katalon folder for the test suite you wish to map with.
    - Click **OK** when you are done.

       <img alt="Enable HTML reports" src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-qtest-integration/image2016-11-15-153A373A55.png" width=85%>